dooboolab-community/dooboo-frontend-ts/README.md

 1. Sample of context-api with `react-hook` (`useContext`).
 2. Know how to structure react web app with `typescript`.
-3. Know how to navigate between screens with `react-router`.
+3. Know how to navigate between pages with `react-router`.
 4. Know how to write test code with `react-native-testing-library`.
 5. Know how to `lint` your project with `eslint`.
 6. [Know how to localize your project](https://github.com/dooboolab/dooboo-frontend-ts/blob/master/STRINGS.ts).